-With proper service, your air conditioner will deliver worry-free performance for many years.
-But, similar to any other thing in your house, it will ultimately need replacement.
-Knowing when to install a new one is important to avoid pricey repairs, expensive utility bills and interrupted comfort.
+With ample upkeep, your air conditioner will deliver worry-free performance for a long time.
+But, like any other thing in your home, it will at some point need replacement.
+Knowing when to replace it is essential to prevent pricey repairs, higher electrical bills and comfort disruptions.

-When it comes to staying cool and your home’s energy efficiency, our Phelps Heating & Cooling professionals have your best interests at heart.
-There’s a lot that goes into deciding when your air conditioner should be replaced.
-Here are a couple of things you should consider when you’re thinking about upgrading your 15-year-old air conditioner.
+When it includes being cool and your residence’s energy efficiency, our Phelps Heating & Cooling, Inc. professionals have your best interests at heart.
+There’s a lot that goes into determining when your air conditioner needs to be replaced.
+Here are several points you should consider when you’re thinking about replacing your 15-year-old air conditioner.

-Most of the time, the Department of Energy says many air conditioners run for 15–20 years.
-If yours is 15 years old, it’s well past the halfway point.
-It’s smart to start planning for air conditioning installation before it fails so you aren’t sweltering while you’re waiting for installation.
+On average, the Department of Energy says most air conditioners work for 15–20 years.
+If yours is 15 years old, it’s well past the midpoint.
+It’s smart to start preparing for air conditioning installation before it fails so you aren’t sweating while you’re waiting for a replacement.

-How dependable is your air conditioner?
+How reliable is your air conditioner?
 Does it cool dependably, even on the hottest days?
-Or is it regularly malfunctioning?
-When your air conditioner is less reliable it’s time to get started thinking about getting an updated one.
+Or is it frequently malfunctioning?
+When your air conditioner is less reliable it’s time to initiate thinking about getting an updated one.

-Over your air conditioner’s life span, it’s anticipated for it to need a few small repairs.
-But if your air conditioner repair cost is more than half the expenses of a new air conditioner, it’s wiser to just get a new one.
+Over your air conditioner’s life span, it’s expected for it to need several minor repairs.
+But if your air conditioner repair cost is more than half the price of a new air conditioner, it’s smarter to just replace it.

-Every air conditioner comes with a SEER rating, which measures how well it expends electricity to make cooling.
-If your air conditioner was installed in 2006, it will be at least 13 SEER to meet federal mandates.
-However, your air conditioner becomes inefficient as it ages.
+Every air conditioner has a SEER rating, which measures how well it uses electricity to make cold air.
+If your air conditioner was installed in 2006, it will be a minimum of 13 SEER according to federal guidelines.
+However, your air conditioner loses efficiency as it gets older.

 Today, 15–18 SEER is a popular ranking, but efficiency can go as high as the mid-20s.
-Air conditioners with bigger SEER ratings are typically costlier but may pay for themselves over time through improved energy savings.
-And installing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for additional rebates.
+Air conditioners with bigger SEER ratings are usually costlier but could pay for themselves over their life span through increased energy savings.
+And purchasing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for extra rebates.

-Are you cool when your air conditioner is running?
-Or are you often dialing down the temperature to remain cool?
-An old air conditioner may have trouble keeping your house comfy because of lower efficiency.
-A modern air conditioner, particularly a variable-speed air conditioner, can minimize high humidity and hot and cold spots.
-Instead of operating on high all the time, these air conditioners run at multiple speeds to fine-tune your comfort.
+Are you comfy when your air conditioner is working?
+Or are you often dialing down the temperature to stay cool?
+An aging air conditioner might struggle to keep your house comfy as a result of reduced efficiency.
+A modern air conditioner, particularly a variable-speed air conditioner, can reduce high humidity and hot and cold spots.
+Instead of operating at full speed continuously, these air conditioners operate at multiple speeds to fine-tune your comfort.

 Your air conditioner should provide cooling you can feel, not hear.
-If noise is a concern, ask us about upgrading to a variable-speed air conditioner.
-The majority of these air conditioners run at a sound level that’s like a regular conversation.
+If noise is annoying you, check with us about getting a variable-speed air conditioner.
+Many of these air conditioners run at a sound level that’s similar to a regular conversation.

 Smart Thermostat Compatibility

-Installing a smart thermostat is a wise way to maximize your energy efficiency, with not much effort required from you.
-And, depending on the rebates provided by your utility company, you may be able to get a free smart thermostat or get one for very little.
-Many of these thermostats can adjust to your temperature preferences and then develop an energy-efficient schedule to match.
-They also know when you’re at home or out and about and adjust settings accordingly.
+Getting a smart thermostat is a good way to maximize your energy efficiency, with minimal effort needed from you.
+And, depending on the rebates offered by your utility company, you could be able to get a free smart thermostat or get one for very little.
+The majority of these thermostats can learn from your temperature preferences and then develop an energy-efficient schedule to match.
+They also know when you’re at home or out and about and alter temperatures as necessary.

-If you rely on an older air conditioner, a smart thermostat might not work with it.
-Upgrading your air conditioner is a wise way to ensure smart thermostat compatibility.
+If you have an aging air conditioner, a smart thermostat might not work with it.
+Installing a new air conditioner is a smart method to ensure smart thermostat compatibility.

-If your air conditioner was installed before 2010, it probably uses Freon®.
-Also referred to as R-22 refrigerant, Freon is no longer being manufactured due to its negative effects on the ozone layer.
-You can see if your air conditioner runs on R-22 by checking the sticker on the outside unit, which will include the refrigerant type.
+If your air conditioner was installed before 2010, it likely runs on Freon®.
+Also known as R-22 refrigerant, Freon is no longer being produced because of its negative effects on the ozone layer.
+You can see if your air conditioner runs on R-22 by looking at the sticker on the outside unit, which will include the refrigerant style.

-If your air conditioner is working fine, you can keep on using it.
-However, if it ever has a refrigerant leak, fixing the problem will be expensive.
-That’s due to the fact Freon is only available in reduced, recycled amounts.
+If your air conditioner is operating fine, you can keep on using it.
+However, if it ever experiences a refrigerant leak, fixing the problem will be pricey.
+That’s since Freon is only available in limited, recycled amounts.

 Newer air conditioners use Puron®, or R-410A.
-But you can’t just use Puron in a Freon air conditioner, as pressure requirements are different.
+But you can’t just use Puron in a Freon air conditioner, because pressure requirements are different.

-If you’re still trying to decide whether you should replace your 15-year-old air conditioner now, think over this.
+If you’re still debating whether you should replace your 15-year-old air conditioner within the immediate future, think about this.
 The Department of Energy says doing air conditioning replacement for a 10-year-old model can result in 25–40% in energy savings!
-And those savings can really build as time goes by.
+And those savings can really add up over time.

 We know that air conditioner cost is your number one question.
-That’s why collaborating with Phelps Heating & Cooling for air conditioning installation in Hodgenville and surrounding areas is stress-free and affordable.
-Our professionals will help you find the right option for your needs and then go over all the possibilities.
-These include special offers to help you save more and financing for qualified customers to make your new air conditioner accommodate your budget.
+That’s why working with Phelps Heating & Cooling, Inc. for air conditioning installation in Hodgenville and surrounding areas is stress-free and affordable.
+Our pros will help you choose the right option for your needs and then go over all the possibilities.
+These include special offers to help you save more and financing for qualified customers to make your new air conditioner fit your budget.

 Reach us at 270-358-3167 to request your free, no-pressure estimate now!